deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 “…I hope so.
 But, uh…I’ve got you guys t’help me.
 An’ I don’t think a man could ask for better.”

 Deacon and Miller exchanged a Look.
 When men got this kind of emotional, it was the most *adorable thing,* and with this crowd in particular it was like laying eyes on a majestic unicorn.
 None of them were small emoters, but their usual catalog was… coarser.
-Boisterous, violent, aggressive, playful, and weirdly affectionate...
-Never sentimental.
+Boisterous, violent, aggressive, playful, and weirdly affectionate...Never sentimental.
 Or awe-struck.
 Or humbled, that one was especially poignant to see on Righteous and Warhorse.

 It was a privilege to witness, honestly.